Harkat-ul-Jihad al-Islami: Activities in India

 Government of India has declared and banned it as a terrorist organisation.

 In April 2006, the state police Special Task Force in India uncovered a plot by six HuJI terrorists, including the mastermind behind the 2006 Varanasi bombings, involving the destruction of two Hindu temples in the Indian city of Varanasi.
 Maps of their plans were recovered during their arrest.
-Huji has claimed responsibility for blasts at the Delhi High Court which claimed the lives of 10 and injured around 60.
+The organisation has claimed responsibility for blasts at the Delhi High Court which claimed the lives of 10 and injured around 60.
 Vikar Ahmed, a member of an Islamist group, and connected to HuJI, has been accused of murdering police officers in Hyderabad.
 He is also a suspect in the Mecca Masjid bombing.

-Harkat-ul-Jihad al-Islami has claimed responsibility for the 2011 Delhi bombing.
+HuJI has claimed responsibility for the 2011 Delhi bombing.
 However, this has not been confirmed by the National Investigation Agency.

 14 people were killed and 94 people were injured in the bomb blast.
 Police have released two sketches of the suspects.
-Here is the Embedded video link for this latest attack.
-This link has English news video clip.
-This is in Hindi Language.
-Also as clear in the video links, they have also made threats to target other Indian cities.
+The organisation has also made threats to target other Indian cities.

 Designation as a terrorist organisation

-Countries and organisations below have officially listed Harkat-ul-Jihad al-Islami (HUJI) as a terrorist organisation.

 On 6 August 2010, the United Nations designated Harakat-ul Jihad al-Islami as a foreign terror group and blacklisted its commander Ilyas Kashmiri.
 State Department counterterrorism coordinator Daniel Benjamin asserted that the actions taken demonstrated the global community's resolve to counter the group's threat.
 "The linkages between HUJI and Al-Qaeda are clear, and today's designations convey the operational relationship between these organizations," Benjamin said.